 The citizens of the Ithaca metropolitan area have a substantial interest in the transportation facilities and services provided.
 The transportation planning process must be responsive to these interests.
-Therefore, the Ithaca-Tompkins County Transportation Council is committed to the establishment and maintenance of a program of meaningful and timely public participation in the transportation planning process as required by federal law, and federal, state, and local regulations.

-The overall objective of the ITCTC public involvement process is to provide complete information, timely public notice, full public access to key decisions, and opportunities for early and continuing involvement (23 CFR 450.316(a)(1)).
+Therefore, the ITCTC is committed to the establishment and maintenance of a program of meaningful and timely public participation in the transportation planning process as required by federal law, and federal, state, and local regulations.
+The overall objective of the ITCTC public involvement process is to provide complete information, timely public notice, full public access to key decisions, and opportunities for early and continuing involvement as required in federal regulations.